 Being able to control the plane-of-focus allows for sharp focus in the foreground.
 And the background objects remain out of focus.

-Tilt shift lenses also give you more control over your image’s depth of field.
-With a traditional lens, anything at the same distance as the subject will appear in focus.
-This is because these elements lie on the same focal plane.
+Tilt-shift lenses also give you more control over your image’s depth of field.
+With a traditional lens, anything at the same distance as the subject will be in focus.
+These elements are on the same focal plane.

 When you tilt the lens, the focal plane tilts as well and becomes a diagonal line.
-It’s no longer parallel to the camera.
 This creates a much deeper depth of field.

 One important thing to know about this lens is that it can only be focused manually.
 The tilt shift features only work when the focal plane is parallel with the sensor plane.